Embassy of Germany, Washington, D.C.

-The German Embassy in Washington, D.C. is the Federal Republic of Germany's diplomatic mission to the United States.
+The Embassy of Germany in Washington, D.C. is the Federal Republic of Germany's diplomatic mission to the United States.
 Its chancery, designed by Egon Eiermann and opened in 1964, is located in northwest Washington, D.C.
-As of 2018, the German ambassador to the United States is Emily Haber.
+From August 2023 to August 2025, the German ambassador to the United States was Andreas Michaelis.
+Jens Hanefeld is his successor.

 History

 Early period

 Germany and the United States first established diplomatic relations in 1871, the year of the establishment of the German Empire.

 In 1894 the German embassy occupied a new chancery at 1435 Massachusetts Avenue.
 That building, constructed in 1873 as a private residence on a design by Adolf Cluss, was subsequently expanded to include 70 rooms, and would be occupied by Germany – with wartime interruptions – for nearly 50 years.

 The opening of the embassy was marked by a formal ball attended by 500 members of the Washington diplomatic corps, along with several members of the United States Congress and Chief Justice of the United States Melville Fuller.
 Music was provided by a detachment of the United States Marine Band.

 In this early period the embassy also hosted the return visit of President of the United States Theodore Roosevelt to Prince Henry of Prussia during the prince's official visit to the United States in 1902.

-During the years prior to American entry into World War I, Franz von Papen was posted at the embassy as a military attache, though was ultimately declared persona non grata by the U.S. government as a result of suspected espionage.
+During the years prior to American entry into World War I, Franz von Papen was posted at the embassy as a military attaché, though was ultimately declared persona non grata by the U.S. government as a result of suspected espionage.

 In February 1917 the United States terminated diplomatic relations with Germany.
 Staff of the embassy were returned their passports by the U.S. government and departed for Germany shortly thereafter.

 Following the conclusion of World War I, in 1921, Germany reestablished diplomatic relations with the United States and the German embassy reoccupied its former chancery.

-In the spring of 1938 the German government approved plans for construction of a new chancery.
+In the spring of 1938 the Nazi regime approved plans for construction of a new chancery.
 Construction, however, was ultimately sidetracked by the war in Europe.

 1941 San Francisco incident

 A serious diplomatic incident occurred in January 1941 when U.S. Navy sailors Edward Lackey and Harold Sturtevant, both on leave from the psychiatric ward of the Navy's Mare Island Hospital where they had been treated for sleep walking, scaled a fire escape, tore down the flag from the German consulate in San Francisco and destroyed it.
 According to the sailors, they were unaware the building at which the flag was being flown was the German consulate.
 In his memoirs, consul Fritz Wiedemann, who witnessed the incident, recalled it as "both surreal and comical".
-The United States government issued an apology to Germany.
+The U.S. government issued an apology to Nazi Germany.
 The two sailors were briefly jailed and dismissed from military service, though following the onset of war with Germany they were pardoned and allowed to reenlist.